-24 Apr When Steven Spielberg hid in the bathroom
+24 Apr Steven Spielberg: from hiding in the bathroom to stardom

-In an interview for the DGA, Steven Spielberg explains the unconventional mischief he got up to in his high school years, that set him up well for his career.
+In an interview for the DGA, Spielberg explained the mischief he got up to in his high school years, that set him up well for his career.

 “I was in high school in Arizona and visiting some cousins and I took a tour one day—you know, they had the old Gray Line Tours—and they gave everybody a bathroom break about midday.
 So I got off to go to the bathroom and I hid in the stall, and I waited until everybody had left.
 I came out a half an hour later and I was free.
 I was on the Universal Studios lot.